 Young Professionals Network Unites for End-Of-Year Celebration

 On Thursday, June 23, Eurasia Foundation hosted a closing ceremony for the 2021-2022 Young Professionals Network fellowship year.
-Lisa Coll, EF president, and Hrachya Topalyan, director of Education, Leadership, and Exchange, welcomed and congratulated fellows.
+Lisa Coll, EF president, and Hrachya Topalyan, director of Civic Engagement and Leadership, welcomed and congratulated fellows.
 In her opening remarks, Coll noted that this closing ceremony marks YPN’s tenth year and graduating cohort.
 She then introduced EF Trustee Randy Bregman, who participated in forming YPN ten years ago to honor EF’s late board chair, Sarah Carey.

 Bregman, a partner in Dentons’ public policy and regulation practice, delivered the evening’s keynote address.
 He remarked on the growing demand for careers in promoting human rights and shared insights on building a successful career in this field.
 During a Q&A session, fellows posed questions about environmental, social, and corporate governance (ESG).